 A slightly different test is set for Mathematics with Physics, but candidates for this option need to be aware that they will be judged primarily on their mathematical ability and how they have done in the preceding test.

-A typical offer is a conditional offer, which asks for A*A*A at A-level plus good grades (usually grades 1,1) in STEP Mathematics papers II and III; comparable conditions are set for those taking the IB and other school-leaving examinations.
+A typical offer is a conditional offer, which typically asks for A*A*A at A-level plus good grades (usually grades 1,1) in STEP Mathematics papers II and III; comparable conditions are set for those taking the IB and other school-leaving examinations.
 It is extremely rare for a candidate to achieve good grades on the STEP papers and not to achieve the A-level grades.
 If anyone has already achieved our usual requirements in any of the relevant STEP examinations or A-levels, they are not required to repeat these exams.

 Although the level of our offers may seem high, we often admit a small number of candidates who narrowly fail to meet the conditions they were set.